 Glengall Wharf is now a thriving communal garden growing fruit and vegetables.
 It replaces the refuse wharf at the end of the Surrey Canal Walk where the main arm of the canal opened out into a junction known as Glengall Basin, wide enough for barges to turn down to Peckham.
 The Peckham branch of the canal opened in 1826, 15 years after the main section from Surrey Docks to Camberwell Road.
-Opposite the Wharf, Edison Bell turned out early records and gramophones.
+Opposite the Wharf, the Edison Bell works produced early records and gramophones.

 Find out more about Jack Johnson in this BBC Programme from 2011.
 His Peckham recording is at 6:39 into the progamme.
-Note that he didn’t really speak in a ‘cumbersome’ way as discussed here – this tranfer from disk is at the wrong speed!
+Note that he didn’t really speak in a ‘cumbersome’ way as discussed here – this transfer from disk is slightly slow.

-The company also produced record players – ‘gramophones’ – and early radios – ‘crystal sets’ – at this factory.
-However, following financial troubles, they closed in 1933, and the building was taken over by Buckingham and Co – a bedstead factory.
+The factory was given over to war work during WW1, and later produced record players – ‘gramophones’ – and early radios – ‘crystal sets’.
+However, following financial troubles, they closed in 1933, and the building was taken over by Buckingham and Co, to become a bedstead factory.

 There’s nothing to see now of this large complex of buildings at 62 Glengall Rd.

 The Peckham canal branch was home to various warehouses for building materials, but particularly timber yards.
 Timber was a speciality of the Surrey Commercial Docks, situated at the Thames end of the canal at Rotherhithe, and there were many timber yards along the whole length of the canal.
 Whitten’s Timber (at the Peckham end of this branch) is the sole historic survivor of this trade.